Migraine -- Adult

 - Avoiding those things that trigger the headache

-- Following your doctor's recommendations—The doctor may consider using medicines to prevent headaches such as:
+- Following your doctor's recommendations—The doctor may consider using medications to prevent headaches such as:

 - Butterbur extract